MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 For optimal performance, set the **Power Option** of the ATA Center to **High Performance**.<br>
 The number of domain controllers you are monitoring and the load on each of the domain controllers dictates the server specifications needed see [ATA capacity planning](ata-capacity-planning.md) for more details.

->[NOTE!]
-When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.
+>[!NOTE] When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.

 ### Time synchronization
 The ATA Center server, the ATA Gateway servers and the domain controllers must have time synchronized to within 5 minutes of each other.